-Whether you’re building a website from the ground up or adding to existing content, the organization of planned information should forever be on the top of your shortlist of note-worthy tasks.
+Whether you’re building an app or website from the ground up or adding to existing content, the organization of planned information should forever be on the top of your shortlist of note-worthy tasks.
 Choosing the best content planning tools comes down to deciding what’s in line with your needs, abilities and goals.

 Content organization tools comparison chart (top 10 highest rated)